neurodata/ndstore/docs/api/tile_api.rst

    :synopsis: Get a 512x512 tile from the database

-   :param server_name: Server Name in OCP.
+   :param server_name: Server Name in NeuroData.
 In the general case this is openconnecto.me.
    :type server_name: string
-   :param token_name: Token Name in OCP.
+   :param token_name: Token Name in NeuroData.
    :type token_name: string
-   :param channel_name: Channel Name in OCP.
+   :param channel_name: Channel Name in NeuroData.
    :type channel_name: string
    :param slice_type: Type of Slice cutout.
 Can be xy/yz/xz
    :type slice_type: string